 Other things you can do to stay healthy?
 Chronic stress can elevate your blood pressure, putting you at a greater risk for heart attack and stroke, so try to manage stress in heart-healthy ways like getting enough sleep, maintaining a fulfilling social life, and practicing mindfulness and gratitude.
 And it’s never a bad time to cut back on your alcohol consumption and quit smoking, if you currently smoke.

 We’re with you every step of the way

 Prioritizing your physical and mental well-being today can help you prevent health issues in the future.
 We’re here to help make that as simple as possible.

 At Alto, a pharmacist is your partner in health.
 If you take medication, we will work with your doctor, your insurance (if applicable), and any third party savings programs that you may qualify for to make your medications as affordable as possible.
 And our team of patient care pharmacists is available to chat whenever questions come up.
-Reach out via text or phone at 1-800-874-5881 or in our app.
+Reach out through our in-app messaging or by phone at 1-800-874-5881.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.